hasore/DragonRidingRace/README.md

 ## Contributors

-Thanks a lot to the people that helped in the addon development and translation:
+Thanks to the people that helped creating this fork:

-- Tiramon
-- Mr7eiz
-- Arthaer
-- mostra_o_gato
-- hasore
-- qsdc & unplayed
-- finrodbr
+- Toak

+## Project origin

+This is a fork of [DragonridingRace](https://github.com/hasore/DragonridingRace) from [@hasore](https://github.com/hasore).
+The idea is to honor his work and improve upon it.